SamAtkinsonModeste/raising-the-barre/README.md

 This is a 9-page marketing website I designed and built for **Raising The Barre**, a Musical Theatre Masterclass company run by West End and Broadway professionals.

 I created this project while studying for my **Front-End Web Development Techdegree at Treehouse**, before reaching the JavaScript portion of the course.
 At that stage, I was focusing on **HTML and CSS** fundamentals and learning through real-world application.
-I designed the layout, branding, and all imagery in **Adobe Photoshop**, and implemented the site as a responsive static website.
+As a student, I designed the layout, branding, and all imagery in **Adobe Photoshop**, and implemented the site as a responsive static website.

-Despite not yet knowing JavaScript or event listeners, I built **interactive overlays for each guest teacher using CSS only**, demonstrating a creative and resourceful approach to problem-solving.
+Despite not yet knowing JavaScript or event listeners, I built **interactive overlays for each guest teacher using CSS only**, demonstrating a creative and resourceful approach to problem-solving and a strong willingness to experiment and learn.

-> This project represents my early front-end work completed as a student, before I advanced into JavaScript, React, Django, and full-stack development.
-I’m keeping it in my portfolio because it demonstrates both client collaboration and creative thinking.
+> This project represents my early front-end work completed as a student before progressing into JavaScript, React, Django, and full-stack development.
+I’m keeping it in my portfolio because it demonstrates both client collaboration and creative thinking developed during my studies.

 ---